 In order to determine values of σ and δ that would yield multiple invariant shape solutions, a numerical search is performed.
-In Reference 11, the authors identify four cases, defined by the values of σ and δ , that impact how many potential invariant shape solutions result from a given set of charges.
+In Reference [10], the authors identify four cases, defined by the values of σ and δ , that impact how many potential invariant shape solutions result from a given set of charges.
 Using Descartes' Rule of Signs, the quintic equation is analyzed for potential sign changes, which indicates the possible numbers of positive χ roots.
 For illustrative purposes, the different cases are shown in Figure 4.
 The regions defined by these four cases are bracketed by the coefficients of χ^2 and χ^3 in Eq.
 (3).
-Following the full analysis in Reference 11, the number of possible invariant shapes for each case are found to be
+Following the full analysis in Reference [10], the number of possible invariant shapes for each case are found to be

-- Case A There will be one positive real solution, meaning one invariant shape solution. - Case B The number of real positive roots is dependent on the sign of δ .
+Case A There will be one positive real solution, meaning one invariant shape solution. $\frac{1}{1}$

+- $\begin{pmatrix} y_2 \\ y_2 \end{pmatrix}$ B The number of real positive roots is dependent $\begin{pmatrix} y_2 \\ y_2 \end{pmatrix}$ on the sign of δ .
 When $\delta > 0$, Eq.
 3 has one positive real root and, thus, one possible invariant shape solution.
 When $\delta < 0$, there will be either two or no invariant shape solutions. - Case C Again, there is a dependence on the sign of δ .
 When $\delta > 0$, there will be one invariant shape solution satisfying Eq.
 3. If $\delta < 0$, there are no possible invariant shape solutions. - Case D As before, δ is not sign definite.
 When $\delta > 0$, there will be either three or one invariant shape solutions satisfying the quintic equation.
 If $\delta < 0$, there will be either two or zero invariant shape solutions.

-Figure 4.
-Different cases which affect possible numbers of positive roots of quintic equation, and thus, the number of invariant shape solutions.
+Fig. 4 Different cases which affect possible numbers of positive roots of quintic equation, and thus, the number of invariant shape solutions.

 These results show that there are several potential cases where multiple invariant shape solutions may be possible for a given set of charges.
-While their existence has been previously speculated, no actual cases were found.11
+While their existence has been previously speculated, no actual cases were found.[10]

-Search Algorithm for Multiple Solutions
+3.1 Search Algorithm for Multiple Solutions

 For the current research, a numerical search algorithm is developed to determine the existence of constant charge multiple invariant shape solutions.
 In this scenario a given set of spacecraft charges can result in 2 or 3 equilibrium shapes.
 Using the results from the above analysis, certain regions of δ - σ space are identified and scanned using a basic grid search method.
 Starting at a nominal δ value, σ values are incrementally increased or decreased depending on which of the four cases is being examined, until a bifurcation into multiple invariant shape solutions is identified.
-Once this boundary is crossed, a simple bisection algorithm24 is used to identify exactly where the bifurcation occurs.
-The search algorithm is illustrated in Figure 5.
+Once this boundary is crossed, a simple bisection algorithm [8] is used to identify more accurately where the bifurcation occurs.
 In this case, the increment on σ was set at ± 1 .
 This allowed the algorithm to run quickly, searching a large region of space in a short period of computational time.